mikezbu/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors

-This is a rock paper scissors game
+This is a rock paper scissors interactive game where you play against the computer